 5 Critical Causing death to one or more people.
 Loss or damage could cause serious business disruption.
+5 Critical Causing death to one of more people.
+Loss of damage could cause serious pusitiess distublion.
 4 High Causing permanent disability (loss of limb, sight, hearing) and/or death 3 Medium Causing temporary disability (fractures) or damage 2 Low Causing significant injuries (sprains, lacerations) 1 Minor Causing minor injuries (cuts, scratches).
 No lost time likely other than for first aid treatment